SteveWestbrook/summer-school/james/lesson02/README.md

 `Enter a number\n`

 What's that `\n` at the end?
 Well, that is called a "newline," and is denoted by a special character combination, \n.
+It tells python to move to the next line - otherwise, your input would be on the same line as the "Enter a number" text.
 There are others - \t is the same as pressing Tab on your keyboard, for example.

 So now we have two numbers, x and y.
 How do we add them?
 Well... first, we have to make them numbers!
 That may seem strange, but what you got just now was text - it could be anything - you could type in "abc" instead of a number.
 So we need to convert x and y to numbers: